WGBH-MLA/AAPB2/app/views/override/help/contribute.md

 ### 7. File naming conventions

-The only requirement is that the file names are unique, are included in the metadata spreadsheet delivered to WGBH, and the file names do not include any spaces or special characters other than underscores and hyphens.
+The only requirement is that the file names are unique, are included in the metadata spreadsheet delivered to GBH, and the file names do not include any spaces or special characters other than underscores and hyphens.

 ### 8. Checksums